 Check the global performance of DNS service providers and uncover misconfigured names servers in your resolution chain.
 Check for DNS cache poisoning with ad hoc and continuous testing before it impacts your users.

 Because many solutions are cloud-hosted, picking the right synthetic monitoring tool to test your infrastructure can be tricky.
 For example, using an APM vendor like Dynatrace, NewRelic, AppDynamics, or Datadog would mean that you are using Amazon’s own datacenters to monitor your DNS, resulting in almost-zero latency and maximum availability.
 This is because your synthetic monitoring agent would not have to interact with the internet to test your infrastructure--it has a local connection through AWS.
 This does not reflect the behavior your users will experience.

 DNS Monitoring requires advanced tools that can effectively trace queries through a complex hierarchy of servers, network links, and services.
 This process involves continuously querying DNS records to measure their resolution latency and comparing those results to what is expected.
 The DNS is one of the most frequently attacked components, as it contains access to a wealth of sensitive information.

 Choosing the right DNS monitoring tool is important to ensure service availability, security, and application performance.
 Interested in learning more?
 Check out our must-have feature list for synthetic monitoring tools.

-This video series on DNS monitoring covers: (i) Resolving to the Correct DNS; (ii) Monitoring security risks around DNS; and (iii) DNS Anycast and the advantages it provides.
-Find out how DNS monitoring can give you deeper and broader visibility into DNS service performance.
+Our three-part video series on DNS monitoring covers: (i) Resolving to the correct DNS (ii) Monitoring security risks around DNS (iii) DNS Anycast.